-Staff Analysis: During staff's audit of VCI's Link-Up and Lifeline procedures, auditors requested a sample of VCI's monthly customer bills.
-While analyzing the monthly bills, staff discovered that VCI was billing its customers \$0.75 per month for an E911 fee.
-Section 365.172(8)(3)(f), Florida Statutes, provides that:
+During the audit of VCI's Link-Up and Lifeline procedures, our staff auditors requested a sample of VCI's monthly customer bills.
+While analyzing the monthly bills, it was discovered that VCI was billing its customers 0.75 per month for an E911 fee.
+Section 365.172(8)(3)(f), F.S., provides that: